 Six Wire Rule

-This video illustrates the number of allowable wires that can be repaired in a wire bundle.
+In this clip, Carl will walk you through the number of allowable wires that can be repaired in a wire bundle.

 What to do when damage exceeds the 6x6 rule